Crispy13/crispy/README.md

 <br><br>
 ## Any feedbacks will be appreciated
-I'm a noob in machine learning part, so any advices or feedbacks would be helpful.
+Any advices or feedbacks would be helpful.